What is MPG and What Does it Mean?

 MPG stands for miles per gallon, which is a unit used to measure the fuel economy of a car.
 It's also known as fuel consumption, and it can help you work out how much it will cost you to run your car.

-With rising fuel costs and the cost of living crisis, it's more important than ever to understand how much your car is costing you to run and what changes you can make to save you some pennies.
+It's important to understand how much your car is costing you to run, so you can find out what changes you can make to save you some pennies.

 We've highlighted some top questions and queries about MPG and answered them for you below: